tlorantfy/archicad-python-scripts/README.md

 The related Archicad project must be opened before executing the script, because the script retrieves the projectdata during the start-up of the script.

 Additional JSON Commands Add-On (version 25.1 or later) is required to run.
-Download it from here: https://github.com/tlorantfy/archicad-additional-json-commands/releases
+Download the Add-On from here: https://github.com/tlorantfy/archicad-additional-json-commands/releases

 ### Features